 While I recommend it, it is not a requirement.
 If you will be within a few hours of Anchorage or Fairbanks (over half the population lives in these two cities), then you can certainly get everything you need locally.

 Alaska has grocery and furniture stores.
-There’s Lowe’s, Home Depot, Target (Anchorage area), Bed Bath and Beyond (do people still shop there?), many second hand stores, malls, Sephora, REI, LuluLemon, Duluth, Cabela’s, Costco, and more.
+There’s Lowe’s, Home Depot, Target (Anchorage area), Bed Bath and Beyond (do people still shop there?), many second-hand stores, malls, Sephora, REI, LuluLemon, Duluth, Cabela’s, Costco, and more.
+Keep in mind, costs can be higher at these stores than the same item in the lower 48.

 So if you don’t want to bring anything and make your way here, you will be just fine.
 If you can bring items and also want to save money, read on!